ConnerArdman/Info201FinalProject/README.md

 The raw data can be accessed from this [link.](https://github.com/washingtonpost/data-police-shootings/blob/master/fatal-police-shootings-data.csv)

 We are also using United States Census data to get the populations of every town.
 This data is collected by the government to have an understanding of the population of the United States.
 This information will help us better understand the impact that police shootings are having on different communities (i.e.shootings per capita).
-This data comes from [here.](https://www.census.gov/data/datasets/2016/demo/popest/total-cities-and-towns.html)
+This data comes from [here.](https://www.census.gov/data/datasets/2016/demo/popest/total-cities-and-towns.html) Less than 1% of the data was omitted due to incomplete observations.

 ### Target Audience